Laurelanne.com Studio Guidelines

 Please give a minimum of 24 hours notice to reschedule or cancel a lesson.
 Remember there are other students and availability might be limited and someone else might be able to use your time if you can not.
 The teacher is not obligated to make up lessons cancelled by the student but every effort will be made if time allows.

-Payment is expected by the 20th of each month prior to the first lesson of the month even if the student is absent.
-Any student not paid by the first lesson of the month will be removed from the role opening the time slot for other students.
+Payment is expected by the last lesson of each month prior to the first lesson of the following month even if the student is absent.
+Any student who hasn't paid by the first lesson of the month will be removed from the role, opening the time slot for other students.
 Payment is due at time of service at the time of your lesson.
 There will be a fee of $5 or 5% whichever is greater for late payments.
-You are welcome to pay with cash or check at the studio in person or via https://square.com/cash, Chase quick pay, Clear Xchange, your bank's bill pay, or Venmo.
-The Music Hutch takes debit and credit card payment at anytime or you may mail payment to me directly:
+You are welcome to pay with cash or check at the studio in person or via Venmo, Apple Pay, Zelle, Ca$h app, PayPal (friends and family only.
+DO NOT select goods and services).
+The Music Hutch takes debit and credit card payment at anytime or you may mail payment to me directly::

 2080 Federal Rd.